-While most early expansion stage software CEOs aspire to hit the IPO nirvana… the reality is that most early stage ventures end in three outcomes: an acquisition, a wind-down, or a non-event.
+While most early expansion stage software CEOs aspire to hit the IPO nirvana, the reality is that most early stage ventures end in one of three outcomes: an acquisition, a wind-down, or a non-event.

 Regardless, both an IPO and acquisition require significant preparation.
 And the longer you wait to prepare, the more complicated and expensive it gets.
 I recommend that CEO start laying out their company exit strategy 18-24 months before a desired event.

 Assuming you’re CEO of an early stage company, here’s a sequence of steps you should start with sooner than later:

 - Hire a CFO: I won’t dwell on this point, as I’ve written about it here.

 - Get your financials in order: get your financials GAAP ready.
 Time to say goodbye to Quickbooks and cash accounting.

 - Build your economic model and operating dashboards: More on that here.

 - Get a financial audit by a reputable accounting firm: there’s nothing like an audit to ensure your compliance with basic financial accounting.
 Make sure to dive deep into the audit firm’s assessment of your financial operations and processes for areas that you can improve upon.